This use case describes how you can synchronize Jira issues unidirectional between two projects. This can be helpful when you want to:

 Good to know

 - Backbone must be installed and licensed on both sides.
+Not possible?
+Learn about our remote licenses.

 - Not all mappings have to be unidirectional.
 You could also decide to synchronize fields unidirectionally and comments bidirectionally.